santosrai/santosrai.github.io/README.md

-This is my personal website used Lumen -Gatsby
+This is my personal website used Lumen -Gatsby.